2-REC/unity-state-engine/README.md

 	Any type of project can be created depending on the desired game type.
 The state engine is independent of the project type.

 * Copy the `StateEngine` directory from the extracted repository to the project's `Assets` folder.\
-	**TODO:** Not everything needs to be copied - see minimal that can be used (remove XML files, prefabs, tests, etc.)
-		+ clean useless/obsolete files!

 * Set scripts execution order.\
 	Some scripts need to be executed early at the start of the application for proper initializations.